 Hair fall may or may not affect your beauty, but one needs to think beyond the aesthetic aspect of it.
 After all, it could be a sign of deteriorating health.

 Hair fall is the most common side effect of hair smoothing.
-The excessive use of harmful chemicals and heat makes the hair follicles weak and detach at the roots, causing hair fall.
+The excessive use of harmful chemicals and heat makes the hair follicles weak and detach at the roots, causing hair fall (1).
 As months pass by, the hair strands also lose their natural strength and start breaking.

 2. Dizziness, Teary Eyes, And Skin Rashes

 The harsh chemicals used in hair smoothing treatments can cause nausea and dizziness.
-You might also feel a burning sensation near your eyes and itching in your larynx.
+You might also feel a burning sensation near your eyes and itching in your larynxi XAlso called the voice box, a hollow tube in the middle of the neck that allows air to pass from the throat to the trachea. .
 Your scalp and hair are also affected by this treatment.

 The skin is the most sensitive organ of your body, and it is prone to damage.
 Since the chemicals are not supposed to touch anything but your hair, accidental skin contact can cause blisters or rashes on your scalp, face, and neck.
-Hair smoothing treatments also use a compound called formaldehyde, which makes the epidermis layer of your skin coarse, itchy, and red.
+Hair smoothing treatments also use a compound called formaldehyde, which makes the epidermisi XThe outermost layer of the skin that protects your body from chemicals, pathogens, and UV rays of the sun. layer of your skin coarse, itchy, and red (2).

 So, you see, beauty comes with a lot of baggage!